JAXON Texas Kitchen Review — A New Discovery District Restaurant

 The griddled pound cake at JAXON is a must-try.
 (Photo by Megan Ziots)

-I had been really looking forward to trying JAXON Texas Kitchen & Beer Garden, a new Southern spot led by James Beard nominee chef David Gilbert that opened, unfortunately, just a few short weeks before Covid-19 forced businesses to close their doors.
+I had been really looking forward to trying JAXON Texas Kitchen & Beer Garden, a new Southern spot that opened, unfortunately, just a few short weeks before Covid-19 forced businesses to close their doors.
 So, as soon as restaurants began to reopen, I put it on my to-do list to check out the first restaurant to open at the AT&T Discovery District.

 Although some of the production of the new downtown green space has seemingly slowed (a giant, silver AT&T globe has still yet to be uncovered), it worked in JAXON’s favor, whose immense 10,000-square-foot outdoor patio is currently a standout in the developing area.
 We opted for a four-top table on the side, as their is so much room with patio space in front and on the side of the building.
 All servers wore masks and a hand sanitation station was readily available.